 New Bone Saddle

 Using low-tack tape, I masked off the headstock to mitigate damage.
 I set two small steel plates that I bordered with tape on the soundboard next to the fretboard extension, and secured them with a piece of tape.
 This is another area of the guitar vulnerable to damage during refretting.

 All Taped Up

-I heated up my trusty electric woodburning pen, fitted with a flat blade.
+To minimize chip-out on a wooden fretboard, where fragments of the fretboard splinter away from the surface as a steel fret is pulled from it's slot, I will apply heat to the fret; just enough to soften any glue that may otherwise act like a shard of glass.
+I heated up my trusty electric woodburning pen, fitted with a flat blade (A soldering iron will also do the job, as will dedicated tools such as a fretboard “iron”).
 I was not sure what to expect, as this was my first Rainsong refret.
 In fact, this was my first carbon fiber fretboard refret.
 I heated the first fret and carefully worked it loose with a pair of LMI’s Fret Pullers.
 The fret lifted out extremely easily, as did all 20 remaining frets, with no trouble at all.
-Why did I put this off for so long?
+I suddenly wondered why I had put this off for so long?

 The guitar was originally fitted with jumbo nickel frets, 0.105″ wide.
 I wrestled with the idea of using Stainless Steel frets, but opted at the last minute to stay with Nickel, and I am glad I did.
 Here is my reasoning:

 - I did not expect the frets to release as easily as they did, and I did expect to have some fret slot repair work ahead.
 I didn’t want to deal with the extra effort Stainless Steel fret wire introduces.